Delta flyers get a free checked bag with the Delta SkyMiles Gold credit card - CNN Underscored

 Advantages of the Delta Gold card

 Nothing squashes the buzz of an exciting trip quite like having to fork out $30 each way to check a bag.
-On a single round-trip, that’s $60 per person.
-That means having the Delta SkyMiles Gold credit card saves you $120 on two round-trip a year or just one round-trip with a companion, which is already more than the card’s annual fee.
+On a single round trip, that’s $60 per person.
+That means having the Delta SkyMiles Gold credit card saves you $120 on two round trips a year or just one round trip with a companion, which is already more than the card’s annual fee.

 Better still, the free checked bag perk isn’t tied directly to the card.
 Instead, it’s associated with your Delta SkyMiles number, which means that even flights booked with a different credit card are eligible.
 That’s an important consideration if you hold a card like the Chase Sapphire Reserve, which earns 3 points per dollar on all travel purchases (including Delta airfare), compared to 2 miles per dollar on the Delta Gold card.